-For a long time, development and operations were two separate activities.
-Developers were primarily concerned with writing code while systems administrators were responsible for the successful implementation of the product.
+Talking about the benefits of DevOps in Agile, it is worth remembering that for a long time, development and operations were two separate activities.
+Developers were primarily concerned with writing code, while systems administrators were responsible for the successful implementation of the product.
 There was too little communication between these two ivory towers.

 Now the situation has drastically changed.
 The place of the Waterfall Model was mostly superseded by a more popular Agile Model in software development.
 The latter model favors repeated revisions and biweekly releases facilitating a smoother workflow and continuous integration of fresh ideas between team members.

 Today, DevOps is a popular software development approach.
 It has found home with such companies as Facebook, Netflix, Amazon, Etsy, and many others.
 If you are contemplating to master DevOps’ principles for better performance in your business, then the first step is hiring DevOps engineers.
 However, first let’s study about DevOps benefits to see how it can help your company soar to greater heights.

 DevOps is an acronym for development and operations, hence an abbreviation - Devs and Ops.
 “Dev” stands for software developers, QA, product teams (i.e., a product manager and release managers) and others involved in delivering software.
 “Ops” stands for operational specialists, such as release engineers, systems engineers, administrators, etc.